List of Ed, Edd n Eddy characters: Jimmy

 Jimmy (Keenan Christenson) is an insecure and innocent child, with a propensity to cry, and Sarah's best friend whom he is most often seen spending his time with.
 Jimmy is highly accident-prone, often seen sporting bandages, casts, and braces (particularly headgear), and is considered the weakest kid in the cul-de-sac.
 Though Jimmy has a gentle personality, he truly wishes to be strong and muscular, and many episodes demonstrate his desire for fame and stardom.
 He can be crafty when motivated, and had twice made scams that were very successful.
 Jimmy has shown how deeply attached he is to Sarah when someone tries to take her away from him.
 He wears a retainer around his face to protect and straighten his teeth, which became mangled when one of Eddy's scams resulted in him biting a bowling pin.

 Sarah

 Sarah (Janyse Jaud) is Ed's spoiled and short-tempered younger sister who acts cute and kind to the Eds only when it suits her.
 She is commonly depicted with a disgruntled facial expression and treats her intimidated, trembling older brother, frightened by his sister's constant threats of tattling on him, with complete disdain.
 Imposing, Sarah frequently orders people (sometimes even those of higher rightful authority than her) around, and her desires often have to be met or else she will fling herself into a violent temper tantrum or threaten the person in question.
 Throughout the course of the series, Sarah has been shown to possess an infatuation with Edd, but still occasionally subjects him to abuse due to guilt by association with the other Eds.
+In the series' TV movie finale Ed, Edd n Eddy's Big Picture Show, Sarah realizes the error of her ways upon seeing Eddy's brother beat up Eddy for no reason (basically herself if she continued down the same path) and makes amends with the Eds.
+Even seen hugging Ed after helping defeat Eddy's brother.